Find out everything you need to know about your Admiral personal loan

 I’ve already got an Admiral loan, can I take out another Admiral loan?

-You could apply for another Admiral loan, as long as you have had your original Admiral loan for over six months and have a good history of repayment.
+You could apply for another Admiral loan, as long as you've had your original Admiral loan for more than six months and have a good history of repayment.
 Until you apply, we can’t confirm whether you will be approved for another Admiral loan.

 I’ve got an Admiral loan – how can I change my payment date?